vishali-aiinfox/testing/README.md

-# testing purpose is reviews of
+# testing a purpose is reviews of
 for testing